MicheleArmillotta/eBPF_project/README.md

 ## How to Run the Experiments
 For each experiment, you can find the corresponding scripts and eBPF programs in the directories.
-You will need to use [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap) and then: you will need to use libbpf-bootstrap and then:
+You will need to use [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap) and then:

 1. add the name of the experiment in the Makefile